Dawson Creek Supportive Housing

 Is this housing available to disabled persons?

-katmar asked about 4 years agoBC Housing standard is that 5% of the units are designed to be wheelchair accessible.
+katmar asked over 4 years agoBC Housing standard is that 5% of the units are designed to be wheelchair accessible.
 The balance of the units are built with walk in showers and have sufficient area to for movement to accommodate those who may use a walking aid.
 However, this facility is primarily built for people who are homeless or at risk of homelessness, some of whom have disabilities, which may include issues with mobility.

 People who apply to live here will meet eligibility requirements around income, homelessness and required supports and programming.
 Residents will be low-income individuals over the age of 19 who are experiencing homelessness or are at risk of homelessness in the community and who need additional support services to maintain housing.